frequently asked questions

 • Although I am comfortable teaching a wide variety of ages, I now specialize in certain age age groups.
 I accept piano students between the ages of 5-18 and voice students between the ages of 10-18.

-The “right” age to start private lessons varies widely with each individual child.
+The “right” age to start private piano or voice lessons varies widely with each individual child.
 I am able to determine if a student is ready for private lessons after just a few sessions together, or if they would be better off waiting another 6-12 months before continuing with lessons.

-• Teaching hours are Tuesday, Wednesday, and Thursday from 2-6, and Friday from 2-5.
+• Teaching hours are Tuesday, Wednesday, and Thursday from 3-6, Friday from 3-5:15, and Saturday 10am-3:15pm.
 The studio is open for lessons 40 weeks during the year.
-Check out the studio calendar to see all the weeks lessons are available.
-Students can sign up for 45 minute or 60 minute weekly lessons depending on age, ability, and preference.
+View the studio calendar to see all the weeks lessons are available each semester.

-• Lessons operate on a monthly tuition flat rate model, due each month by the 7th at 6 PM.
+• Lessons at Trupiano Studios operate on a monthly tuition flat rate model, due each month by the 7th at 6 PM.
 Cash, credit/debit card, ACH transfer, and checks made out to Trupiano Studios LLC are all accepted forms of payment.

-Students receive discounts for taking longer lessons, paying with cash, and referring new students.
+Students receive discounts for enrolling a sibling, paying with cash, and referring new students.
 Check out the Studio Policies for more details.

 Voice students have the advantage of constant access to their instrument, but will need something to record exercises during lessons and to practice with at home, like a handheld digital recorder or the Voice Memos app for iPhone.